 BOEN offers a wide range of engineered wood flooring available in several grades, patterns, thicknesses either with pre-lacquered or pre-oiled surfaces.

-The patterns variety involves 3-strip, plank/wide plank, ships plank/design plank and 1-strip, parquet for alternative patterns line herringbone or individual patterns.
+The patterns variety involves 3-strip, plank/wide-plank, ships plank/design plank and 1-strip, parquet for alternative patterns like herringbone or individual patterns.

 BOEN manufactures engineered hardwood flooring for several methods of installation, including nailing, glueing in tongue and groove, for glueing to the subfloor, self-supporting hardwood flooring, and the easy-to-lay X-press click system.